Ecommerce Paradise Shopping Ads Management Review 2026: Feed-Only PMax for High-Ticket Stores

 The management fee covers my team’s work: setup, optimization, reporting, and ongoing campaign management.
 Ad spend is the budget that goes directly to Google and Microsoft to serve your ads.
 Both are separate costs.
 A reasonable starting ad spend for a new high-ticket store is $500 to $1,000 per month, though some niches require more to compete effectively.

-Do I need a Turnkey store to use the ads management service?
+Do I need a done-for-you build to use the ads management service?

 How long before I see results?